 Absolutely!
 And now is the best time ever to travel to Cuba.
-There are less tourists making for better photographic opportunities.
-U.S. airlines (American, Delta, jetBlue, United and Southwest) fly to Cuba on a regular basis.
-Individual travel is banned, as well as People-to-People group travel, cruise ships, private yachts and aircraft.
+There are fewer tourists making for better photographic opportunities.
+U.S. airlines (American, Delta, jetBlue, United, and Southwest) fly to Cuba on a regular basis.
+Individual travel is banned, as well as People-to-People group travel, cruise ships, private yachts, and aircraft.
 You may travel with a licensed tour provider (such as Photo Workshop Adventures) that remains compliant with the requirements of the license.
-Non U.S. citizens are always welcome to join our Cuba Photo Adventures.
+Non-U.S. citizens are always welcome to join our Cuba Photo Adventures.

 Can I travel to Cuba as an individual?

 Individual travel to Cuba for U.S. citizens was banned in November 2017 by the Trump administration.
 New regulations require that U.S. citizens must travel with a licensed travel company (such as Photo Workshop Adventures) that organizes legal trips so travelers remain compliant with the requirements of the license.

 Can I travel to Cuba on vacation as a tourist?

 Tourist travel to Cuba for U.S. citizens is strictly prohibited and illegal.
 Traveling to Cuba and lounging on the beach is not allowed.
 Organized group travel must include a licensed Cuban tour guide, a detailed itinerary including interactions with Cuba people, businesses, etc., compliant within the requirements of the U.S. Treasury Department OFAC license.

 Can anyone join your Cuba Photo Adventures?